valleyofdoom/PC-Tuning/README.md

 - Windows 10 2004+ is required for [Hardware Accelerated GPU Scheduling](https://devblogs.microsoft.com/directx/hardware-accelerated-gpu-scheduling) which is necessary for DLSS Frame Generation ([1](https://developer.nvidia.com/rtx/streamline/get-started))

 - Processes raising the timer resolution on Windows 10 2004+ no longer affect the global timer resolution ([1](https://learn.microsoft.com/en-us/windows/win32/api/timeapi/nf-timeapi-timebeginperiod), [2](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change)) meaning that it is set on a per-process basis in which, processes that do not explicitly raise the resolution are not guaranteed a higher resolution and are serviced less often.
 This was further developed on Windows 11 as a higher resolution is not guaranteed to the calling process if its window is minimized or visibly occluded ([1](https://learn.microsoft.com/en-us/windows/win32/api/timeapi/nf-timeapi-timebeginperiod)).
-Microsoft added the ability to restore the global behaviour on Windows Server 2022+ and Windows 11+ with a registry entry ([1](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change)) meaning that the implementation can not be restored on Windows 10 versions 2004 - 22H2
+Microsoft added the ability to restore the global behavior on Windows Server 2022+ and Windows 11+ with a registry entry ([1](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change)) meaning that the implementation can not be restored on Windows 10 versions 2004 - 22H2

-- Windows 11+ has an updated scheduler for Intel 12th Gen CPUs and above ([1](https://www.anandtech.com/show/16959/intel-innovation-alder-lake-november-4th/3)) but the behaviour can be replicated manually with affinity policies on any Windows version as explained in later sections
+- Windows 11+ has an updated scheduler for Intel 12th Gen CPUs and above ([1](https://www.anandtech.com/show/16959/intel-innovation-alder-lake-november-4th/3)) but the behavior can be replicated manually with affinity policies on any Windows version as explained in later sections

 - Windows 11+ limits the window message rate of background processes ([1](https://blogs.windows.com/windowsdeveloper/2023/05/26/delivering-delightful-performance-for-more-than-one-billion-users-worldwide))